vyanezz/TestFlow/readme.md

         ▼           ▼
 ┌─────────────┐ ┌─────────────┐
 │ Selenium    │ │ HTTP Layer  │
-│ Automation  │ │ Validation  │
+│ (Chrome)    │ │ Validation  │
 └──────┬──────┘ └──────┬──────┘
        │               │
        └───────┬───────┘
                ▼
 ┌──────────────────────────────┐
 │      Embedded mitmproxy      │
 │     Traffic Interception     │
 └──────────────────────────────┘
 ```
+> *Note on HTTPS:* By using `mitmproxy` to intercept local traffic, HTTPS requests are internally analyzed by the TestFlow engine.
+If you experience SSL certificate issues in the test browser, check your local proxy configuration settings.

 ---

-# Why It Matters

-TestFlow is built for modern web applications where frontend and backend are tightly connected.

-Instead of guessing what happened behind a button click, you validate the actual HTTP traffic generated by it.

-This results in:

-- Fewer false positives
-- Stronger integration coverage
-- More realistic end-to-end tests
-- Better confidence in critical user flows
+## 🚧 Project Status (Roadmap)
+TestFlow is an evolving project.
+It currently features:
+* **Browser:** Exclusive support for Google Chrome.
+* **Execution:** Runs as standalone `.py` scripts (not yet integrated with test runners like `pytest` or `unittest`).
+* **License:** MIT (Feel free to use, modify, and contribute!).